+An urban landscape is a tough place for a tree to grow up.
 Even with proper care and maintenance, trees can still be susceptible to adverse environmental influences.
-This might be in the form of drought conditions, incursion by invasive species and the arrival of pests.
+This might be in the form of drought conditions, incursion by invasive pests, and construction damage.
 Learn more about Avoiding Tree Damage During Construction.

 Mature Tree Care and Pruning

 Taking care of your mature trees promotes tree health and structural integrity, ensures a tree’s value will continue to grow, and prevents the development of more costly problems in the future.

 Pruning is the most common tree maintenance procedure.
 It is important to understand the pruning needs of mature trees and to practice proper pruning techniques.

 The Emerald Ash Borer is a non-native invasive insect that has already killed tens of millions of ash trees in North America and is slowly but steadily moving into areas of North Carolina.
 Susceptible trees in North Carolina are green ash, white ash, Carolina ash, pumpkin ash and white fringetree.
 This beetle can spread naturally (by flying) or through the accidental, human-facilitated movement of infested material such as firewood or ash timber.

 The North Carolina Forest service developed a map that tracked detections of the Emerald Ash Borer in the state, including Lincoln and Iredell counties.
 For more information about the Emerald Ash Borer, click here.